Compressed representation of Learning Spaces: Two kinds of query learning: KST versus FCA

 Let us return to the question glimpsed at in Section 2, namely how to construct a Knowledge Space $(Q, {\cal K})$ by querying experts.
+Although I never published on query learning myself, I followed the development of Formal Concept Analysis (FCA) in this regard, from its beginnings in the 80's to the recent publication of [GO].
+Most of [GO] is dedicated to {\it attribute exploration} which is the FCA term for query learning.

+What is the relation between FCA and Knowledge Space Theory (KST) anyway?
+Knowledge Spaces ${\cal K}$ are dual (w.r.t. $\cap, \cup$) to Concept Lattices, i.e. closure systems ${\cal C}$.
+So e.g. bases ${\cal B}({\cal K})$ correspond to formal contexts, and dimplications to implications.
+As an outsider to both ideologies, the author thinks the strong points of KST are the special features derived for Learning Spaces, in particular the educational software company ALEKS based upon it [FD, p.10].
+Vice versa, one strong point of FCA is attribute exploration.

+In Subsection 8.1 we scratch the surface of ``rejection-query-learning'' as it is developed in [GO] and improved upon in [RDB].
+In 8.2 we turn to ``confirmation-query-learning'' as initiated in [K] and extended in [FD, 15.2].
+In 8.3 attention gets restricted to Learning Spaces, with the effect that ideas get more crisp.
+The incorporation of our compression techniques follows in 8.4.
+In 8.5 we point out how both rejection-query-learning and confirmation-query-learning relate to the framework of Learning Boolean Functions.

+{\bf 8.1} In a nutshell the query learning promoted in [Go] proceeds as follows.
+The exploration algorithm keeps on generating ``candidate'' implications $A \ra B$ (where $A, B \subseteq Q$ are sets of attributes) and each time asks the domain expert whether $A \ra B$ is a true implication in the domain to be explored.
+If the domain expert answers ``yes'' then the algorithm moves on to the next candidate implication.
+If she answers ``no'', she must provide a negative counterexample.

+{\bf 8.1.1} For instance [GO,p.135], when exploring the structure of membership in various international organizations among the European countries, one candidate implication is $\{\mbox{Schengen area} \} \ra \{\mbox{Council of Europe}\}$.
+The answer is ``yes'' since each member of the Schengen area is member of the Council of Europe.
+Let $EU =$ European Union, $EUCU = EU$ Customs Union, $EEA =$ European Economic Area, and consider the candidate implication

+This implication is false because a counter-example is e.g. provided by San Marino which belongs to $EUCU$ but not $EU$.

+{\bf 8.1.2} Generally each counterexample provided by the expert is added as a $01$-row to a growing {\it context}.
+(In FCA a context is a $0,1$-table that encodes which ``objects'' have which attributes.
+Essentially the rows of the context match the meet irreducibles of the closure system ${\cal C}$ to be described.)
+The exploration algorithm stops based on some nice mathematics coupled to the implication base $\Sigma_{GD}$ alluded to in Section 5.
+Unfortunately this whole procedure of ``counterexample-based query learning'' takes as long as it takes to generate ${\cal C}$ one-by-one.
+This state of affairs is mitigated in [RDB] which ended decades of $\Sigma_{GD}$-fixation.
+Namely, for each $b \in Q$ all (or all important) prime implication $A \ra \{b\}$ of the current closure system (determined by the current context) get calculated in a way dual to Theorem 1.
+All of this still qualifies as counterexample-based query learning, but we rather call it {\it rejection-query-learning} to better fit terminology in 8.5.

-In [FD, 15.1.1] the following Naive Querying Algorithm (NQA) is proposed:
+{\bf 8.2} In [FD, 15.1.1] the following Naive Querying Algorithm (NQA) is proposed:

-Step 1. \ Draw up the list of all the subsets $K$ of $Q$.
+Step 1. \ Draw up the list of all the subsets $K$ of the domain $Q$.

-Step 2. \ Successively submit all possible queries $(A, q)$ (meaning: does $A \rightsquigarrow \{q\}$ hold?).\\ Whenever the response from the expert(s) is positive, remove from the list of remaining \\ subsets all the sets $K$ containing $q$ and disjoint from $A$.
+Step 2. \ Successively submit all possible queries $(A, q)$ (meaning: does $A \rightsquigarrow \{q\}$ hold?).\\ Whenever the response from the expert(s) is positive, remove from the list of remaining \\ subsets all the sets $K$ disjoint from $A$ but containing $q$ (see (1)).

 The comments on the NQA in [FD, 15.1.3] are quite harsh.
 In a nutshell:

 Comment 1: Listing and processing all subsets $K \subseteq Q$ becomes infeasible as $Q$ grows large.